stidsborg/Cleipnir.NET/README.md

 Durable execution is an emerging paradigm for simplifying the implementation of code which can safely resume execution after a process crash or restart (i.e. after a production deployment).
 It allows the developer to implement such code using ordinary C#-code with loops, conditionals and so on.

-Furthermore, durable execution allows suspending code execution for an arbitraty amount of time - thereby saving process resources.
+Furthermore, durable execution allows suspending code execution for an arbitrary amount of time - thereby saving process resources.

 Essentially, durable execution works by saving state at explicitly defined points during the invocation of code, thereby allowing the framework to skip over previously executed parts of the code when/if the code is re-executed.
 This occurs both after a crash and suspension.